MEXICO BASS FISHING

 More often than not, you will be better off leaving a “collective” gratuity for your entire stay with the LODGE MANAGER AT THE END OF YOUR TRIP than you will tipping service staff and guides individually.
 The reasons for this are not readily apparent, but they include the fact that overtipping to individuals makes it more difficult for the lodge manager to control the expectations (and behavior) of the staff.

-guide 50%.
-If you catch that bass of a lifetime, then give your guide a little extra.
+If you catch that bass of a lifetime, then you can give your guide a little extra.

 Contact Tommy Crawford now to plan your great